joegaffey/invaders/README.md

 Originally a [pen](https://codepen.io/joegaffey/pen/KqgGNE), invaders was moved to [Glitch](https://glitch.com/edit/#!/invaders-from-space) when it needed more room to grow.

 The back-end is optional and is turned off in the client by default (usually...WIP).
 Use the Props.SERVER_AVAILABLE setting to enable.
-When the backend is enabled, POST an invader (e.g. {}) to:
+When the backend is enabled there are no invaders initially.
+To create one POST any JSON object e.g. {} to:

 [http://invaders-from-space.glitch.me/games/{id}/invaders](http://invaders-from-space.glitch.me/games/{id}/invaders)